enzo1982/freac/Readme.md

 Development packages for the following libraries need to be installed in order to build smooth, BoCA and fre:ac:

-- For the smooth Class Library: libbz2, libcurl, libfribidi, libgtk+3.0, libjpeg, libxml2, libxmu
+- For the smooth Class Library: libbz2, libcurl, libfribidi, libgtk+3.0, libjpeg, libxml2
-- For the BoCA component framework: libasound2 (Linux only), libcdio, libcdio-paranoia, libexpat,liburiparser
+- For the BoCA component framework: libasound2 (Linux only), libcdio, libcdio-paranoia, libexpat, liburiparser
 - For fre:ac itself: libudev (Linux only)

 When the dependencies are met, run `make` followed by `sudo make install` for smooth, BoCA and fre:ac respectively.